Missarachnid/fcc-random-quote/README.md

 # Random Quote Machine
 This is my entry for Free Code Camp random quote machine project.

+## The Quote API I was using no longer exists, so the github pages site has been taken down.

 ### Built With
 +  HTML
 +  CSS